PTT dismisses rumour of 3 units merging

-Thailand’s biggest oil and gas business, 51% owned by the Ministry of Finance, is seeking partners who will be offered shares in the three companies as part of a restructuring, said Kongkrapan Intarajang, the PTT chief executive and president.
+The parent company is seeking business partners who will be offered shares in the three companies as part of a business restructuring, said Kongkrapan Intarajang, chief executive and president of national oil and gas conglomerate PTT Plc.

-“PTT will continue to be a major shareholder in the three subsidiaries,” he said on Friday.
+"PTT will continue to be a major shareholder in the three subsidiaries," said Mr Kongkrapan.

 He did not reveal details of any new partnerships.

-Mr Kongkrapan said the three companies would continue to carry out their own business plans to reach their revenue targets.
+Mr Kongkrapan said the three companies would continue to implement their own business plans to reach their revenue targets.

 PTT Global Chemical and IRPC, the petrochemical arms of PTT, need to carefully and strategically operate their businesses amid an oversupply of petrochemical products in the global market, which is expected to continue this year, he said.
 The glut is attributed to more exports from the Middle East and China.